yoeran/e-missions.nl/src/custom-data/topics/en/email.md

     todo: Minimize the size of your attachments by sending image compressed PDFs or ZIP files
 body_addendum_text: >-
-  ### Did you know?

-  *Did you know reading your email on your mobile is a lot greener than reading your email on a desktop?*
+  **Did you know reading your email on your mobile is a lot greener than reading your email on a desktop?**

   Just over half of all emails (54%) get read on a desktop, 46% get read on a mobile device.
 This can be a laptop, a tablet or a phone.
 In fact, using your phone to read email is, by far, the greenest way because it uses a lot less electricity to complete the task.